priyankatayi/Store/README.md

 # 🛒Nature's Crate - Full Stack Grocery Store Application

 A modern full-stack grocery store web application built with **React**, **Node.js**, **MongoDB**, and **Stripe** for seamless shopping and checkout experiences.
+Users can browse products, manage their cart, and securely complete purchases.
+Authentication is required to place an order.

 ## 🔗 Live Demo